Technigo/project-weather-app/instructions.md

 # Instructions
 Start out with signing up for a [free Open Weather Map](https://home.openweathermap.org/users/sign_up "free Open Weather Map") account, as it can take up to a few hours for the API key to be activated.

 We've asked a couple of different designers to do their take on this project.
 It's a great practice in implementing someone else's design.
 You will find their designs in the design folder in the repo along with some design assets.
-Decide together with your coding buddy, which design you want to implement - and follow the design as closely as you can.
+Decide which design you want to implement - and follow the design as closely as you can.

 ## How to get started 💪🏼

-1. One person forks the repo.
+1. Fork the repo.
-2. The person forking the repo will be the owner of the repo.
-They now have to invite the other person as collaborators.
-To do that you go to the repo's Settings → Manage access → Invite a collaborator.
-3. One person clones the repo, and together in pairs you will layout the foundation (following Step 1 & 2, specified further down).
+2. Clone the repo, and lay out the foundation (following Step 1 & 2, specified further down).
-4. Push the changes to GitHub.
+3. Push the changes to GitHub.
-5. When it's time to split up and work in branches, it's also time for the other person to clone the repo.
-6. Work in branches, commit and push to your branch.
+4. Work with the features in branches.
 Git cheat sheet can be found [here](https://www.notion.so/424c3528791e42d0a7daabe6f0b5a308?pvs=21).

 ## How to hand in the code 🎯

 - Since you're working with branches this week, you'll have to merge the branches together before handing in.
 Look at the [Working in teams video](https://www.notion.so/46b2f4e4a01847a8bf575f9904739088?pvs=21) and the [cheatsheet](https://www.notion.so/424c3528791e42d0a7daabe6f0b5a308?pvs=21) for more information about how to work with branches.
-- When you’re finished with the project, only one person (owner of the repo) needs to open a Pull Request into the Technigo repo.
+- When you’re finished with the project, open a Pull Request into the Technigo repo.
-- Hand in your project the usual way

 ---

 ## Hints and tips to complete the project 🤓
-For this project, we suggest that you lay out the foundation of your project together using pair programming.
-After that, it's time to split up and start working in branches.
+For this project, we suggest that you lay out the foundation of your project in the main/master branch.
+After that, it's time to start working in branches.

 ### Step 1 - Get started with the weather API
 [Sign up for a free Open Weather Map account](https://home.openweathermap.org/users/sign_up).
 Once signed in, go to "My API keys".
 You find that in the menu if you click your username.
 Copy the API Key.
 You can use the API Key in the APPID parameter when making calls to the openweathermap API.